bigeasy/paxos/diary.md

     talk to Alan about Proof so that tests will pass.

 If multi paxos is optional, remember to finish packet work before closing socket

+## Glossary

+ * Proposal ~ The first stage of a round of Paxos.
+ * Decision ~ The second stage of a round of Paxos.
+ * Round ~ A round of Paxos in any state from proposed, to decided, to decreed.
+ Entries in the log are called rounds.
+A round it identified by it's promise id.